 - Direct Connect: Direct connection of telephone from one station to another

 - Call Forwarding Variable / Outside: Telephone calls can be automatically forwarded to a number outside the Centrex system.

-Extra programmable features are available for a one time programming charge per telephone or telephone line.
-All of the following features have a monthly charge associated with the feature.
+Extra feature is available for a one time install charge per telephone or telephone line.

 - Caller Identification (Caller ID): Displays the number of the call being received.
 Catalog Code: SSCIX

 Please click here for User Instructions related to Programmable Features.